| Return

 bakery.
 Our daughter, Jo-Elle and family live in Blythe, California,

+about a mile across town from us.
 I finished at Albany a semester early (thanks to the Marine Corps

 Reserve--its a long story) and immediately began graduate school at